-From the World Heritage inscription:
+From the World Heritage inscription for Maritime Greenwich:

-Greenwich is a really interesting place to visit.
+Maritime Greenwich is a really interesting place to visit.
 It is the location of the Prime Meridian and is where the clocks made by John Harrison, who solved the problem of longitude, are located.
-Greenwich is not connected to the underground, but is easily accessible from central London by train or ferry.
+Greenwich is not connected to the underground but is easily accessible from central London by train or ferry.
 This is not on everyone’s itinerary when they visit London, but really should be.

-View my complete list of UNESCO World Heritage Sites
+View the complete list of UNESCO World Heritage Sites in the UK.